Skip to main content

 Mae’r gwasanaeth yma yn cael ei adolygu ar hyn o bryd a bydd yn ddwyieithog cyn gynted â phosib.
 Ymddiheuriadau am unrhyw anghyfleusterau.
 This service is currently under review and will be available bilingually as soon as possible.
 We apologise for any inconvenience.

 Experiencing an issue related to your personal information may be difficult and sometimes distressing.
-Use this quick and easy service to find out what to do next if you've experienced an issue with an organisation and how they've handled your personal information.
+Use this quick and easy service to find out what to do next if you've experienced an issue with an organisation about how they've handled your personal information.

-This service will help you decide if we're the right organisation to complain to about your experience.
 You'll then be able to make an online complaint.

 You’ll need: